adicco/ajahn-amaro-serenity-is-the-final-word/03-bio.md

 ##### 1979

 **April** – Ordained as a bhikkhu (_Upasampadā_), Phra Bodhiyana Thera (Luang Por Chah Subhaddo) was his preceptor.
-**October** – returned to England to join Ven.
+**October** – Returned to England to join Ven.
 Ajahn Sumedho at Wat Pah Cittaviveka, a newly founded forest monastery in Chithurst, West Sussex.

 ##### 1983